Larsen, who threw only perfect World Series game, dies at 90

 NEW YORK (AP) — Don Larsen, the journeyman pitcher who reached the heights of baseball glory when he threw a perfect game in 1956 with the New York Yankees for the only no-hitter in World Series history, died Wednesday night.
 He was 90.

-Larsen’s agent, Andrew Levy, said the former pitcher died of esophageal cancer in hospice care in Hayden, Idaho.
-Levy said Larsen’s son, Scott, confirmed the death.
+He died of esophageal cancer while in hospice in Hayden, Idaho, said Larsen’s agent, Andrew Levy.

+In a Christmas Day message on social media, son Scott Larsen said his father was diagnosed with cancer soon after his annual trip to St. Louis in August to the St. Louis Browns Historical Society.
+He had recently completed radiation therapy.

+Commissioner Rob Manfred said in a statement Thursday that Larsen’s perfect game has “remained unique for 63 years and counting.”

 Larsen was the unlikeliest of characters to attain what so many Hall of Famers couldn’t pull off in the Fall Classic.
 He was 81-91 lifetime, never won more than 11 games in a season and finished an unsightly 3-21 with Baltimore in 1954, the year before he was dealt to the Yankees as part of an 18-player trade.